andyjgao/andyjgao/content/blog/why-i-love-meditation.md

 If not for anything else, Meditation [helps with happiness](https://www.forbes.com/sites/jeenacho/2016/03/05/increase-happiness-and-sense-of-well-being-through-meditation/#59a058a22adb).
 Through meditation, you are able to [thicken the area of your brain](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3004979/) that copes with stress and difficult situations, which strengthens your emotional stability and overall emotional health.

-## How do you Meditate?
+## How Do You Meditate?

 So now that we've discussed _what meditation is_ and _why you should meditate_, the only thing left is _how to do it_.
 The practice of deliberate mindfulness is very simple to get started and all it requires is 5-10 minutes of your day.
 Here are the steps:

-1. **Find a comfortable spot and sit down.** At this time, you should take a couple of deep breathes and relax your mind and body.
+1. **Find a comfortable spot and sit down.** At this time, you should take a couple of deep breaths and relax your mind and body.
 2. **Find an object to focus your mind on.** This could be your breath or even a pebble.
 If you choose your breath, I recommend closing your eyes to remove visible distractions around you.
-3. **As you focus, you may notice that your mind wanders.** This is completely okay--simply just note it and refocus your mind.
+3. **As you focus, you may notice that your mind wanders.** This is completely okay--simply note it and refocus your mind.
 The more you do this, the longer you will be able to focus without your mind wandering.

 Meditating is easy, mastering it is hard.
-Thus, I highly recommend using [Headspace](https://www.headspace.com/ "url: https://www.headspace.com/").
+Thus, I suggest using [Headspace](https://www.headspace.com/ "url: https://www.headspace.com/").
 (I am not sponsored in any way, I just love the app).
 It provides guided meditations that keep you on track with the steps mentioned above and allows you to smoothly transition from a newbie to a more advanced meditation.